rrkulkarni108/COVID-DeathCounts-State-Age-Sex-Independence/README.md

 # Independence of Age and Sex for Number of Deaths due to COVID-19

-## Nonparametric Permutation Test for Independence
+##  Non-Parametric Permutation Test for Independence

 Study was done to determine if Age and Sex are independent variables regarding COVID-19 related deaths.